ExposuresProvider/icees-api/README.md

 # How to run qc tool

 The qc tool is under the `qctool` directory.
-The following commands are in the `qctool` directory
+The following commands are run in the `qctool` directory

 ## installation